Vincerx Pharma, Inc.

 VIP236 - Small Molecule Drug Bioconjugate

-This is the company's leading pre-clinical candidate.
+This is the company's leading pre-clinical candidate with an IND filing on track for the second half of 2022.
 Its novel mechanism of action was recently revealed in the AACR 2021 abstract (no.1314).
 It is an αvβ3 integrin antagonist linked to a cytotoxic camptothecin derivative via a linker that is cleaved by neutrophil elastase (tumor-stroma associated).
 The αvβ3 integrin is overexpressed on tumor cells and angiogenic blood vessels (as in the case with tumor-associated vasculature).

 Imaging data in a mouse model showed a 10-fold increase of the drug in the tumor stroma versus plasma, indicating targeting of cancer cells expressing αvβ3 integrin.
 The company has reported high efficacy in TNBC, SCLC, RCC and CRC xenograft models.